-As the design team leader, she recently completed the Red Building, the 800K SF final building of the award-winning Pacific Design Center in West Hollywood, California.
-Her academic work includes design team leader for the 250K SF Physics and Astronomy Building at the University of Washington/Seattle.
-The project comprised site master planning and design of a research and classroom complex including laboratories, faculty and administrative offices, classrooms, computer facilities, four auditoria, a planetarium and a library.
+Additional academic work includes the site master planning and design of the 250,000-square-foot Physics and Astronomy Building at the University of Washington/Seattle, which includes laboratories, faculty and administrative offices, classrooms, computer facilities, four auditoriums, a planetarium, and a library.
 Ms. Hawkins was also a senior designer for the Joe Rosenfield Campus Center, which consolidated all dining and student activities at Grinnell College into a three-building complex.

-Earlier at PCPA, Ms. Hawkins worked on the master plan for Fan Pier, an 18.5-acre site on the Boston Harbor.
-As a senior designer, her work included Kuala Lumpur City Centre; Wachovia Bank Headquarters in Winston-Salem, North Carolina; One Market in San Francisco; and Gaviidae Common in Minneapolis.
-She was a designer for Carnegie Hall Tower in New York and for Norwest Center in Minneapolis.
+Earlier at Pelli Clarke Pelli Architects, Ms. Hawkins worked on the master plan for Fan Pier, an 18.5-acre site on the Boston Harbor.
+As Senior Designer, her work included Kuala Lumpur City Centre, Wachovia Bank Headquarters in Winston-Salem, North Carolina, One Market in San Francisco, and Gaviidae Common in Minneapolis.
+She was a designer for Carnegie Hall Tower in New York and Norwest Center in Minneapolis.

 Before joining the firm, Ms. Hawkins was a designer for Bull Field Volkmann Stockwell and Kurtzman & Kodama Architects in San Francisco and VMDO in Charlottesville, Virginia.
 She received a Bachelor of Science in Architecture from the University of Virginia and a Master of Architecture from Yale University.
 She has been a lecturer at Yale School of Architecture since 2009 and a guest critic at Harvard Graduate School of Design and Rhode Island School of Design.